-1. General Principles
+1 General Principles

-Accounting Policies explain the basis for the recognition, measurement and disclosure of transactions and other events in the accounts.
+- 1.1 Accounting Policies explain the basis for the recognition, measurement and disclosure of transactions and other events in the accounts.
 They are the principles, bases, conventions, rules and practices applied by the Authority that specify how the effects of transactions and other events are to be reflected in the financial statements through recognising, selecting measurement bases for and presenting assets, liabilities, gains, losses and changes in reserves.
-The Accounting Policies cover material transactions within the Statement of Accounts.

-The Statement of Accounts summarises the Authority's transactions for the 2021/22 financial year and its position at the year-end of 31 March 2022.
-The Authority is required to prepare an annual Statement of Accounts in accordance with proper accounting practices by the Accounts and Audit Regulations 2015 as amended by the Accounts and Audit (Amendment) Regulations 2021.

-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code), supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under section 7 of the 2015 Regulations.

-The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
+The Accounting Policies cover material transactions within the Statement of Accounts. - 1.2 The Statement of Accounts summarises the Authority's transactions for the 2023/24 financial year and its position at the year-end of 31 March 2024.
+The Authority is required to prepare an annual Statement of Accounts in accordance with proper accounting practices by the Accounts and Audit Regulations 2015. - 1.3 These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code), supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under section 7 of the 2015 Regulations. - 1.4 The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.

-2. Prior Period Adjustments, Changes in Accounting Policies, Estimates and Errors
+2 Prior Period Adjustments, Changes in Accounting Policies, Estimates and Errors

-Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
-Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.

-Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the Authority's financial position or financial performance.
+- 2.1 Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
+Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment. - 2.2 Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the Authority's financial position or financial performance.
 Where a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.

-Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.
+2.3 Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.
 Generally, the majority of prior period items arise from corrections and adjustments that are the natural result of estimates inherent in the accounting process.
 Such adjustments constitute normal transactions in the year in which they are identified and are accounted for accordingly.

-3. Accruals of Income and Expenditure
+3 Accruals of Income and Expenditure (Authority & Group)